New project puts biodiversity on digital map to conserve North Sea ecosystems

 Figure 1.
 DTOTrack logo.

-An innovative marine tracking project is launching in the North Sea, after €2.1m of European Union (EU) funding was secured by the European Tracking Network (ETN).
+An innovative marine tracking project is launching in the North Sea, after €2.1m of European Union (EU) funding was secured by the Loughs Agency and European Tracking Network (ETN).

 The three-year project, titled Digital Twin of the Ocean: Animal Tracking (DTOTrack), was awarded funding from the EU’s Sustainable Blue Economy Partnership, and aims to use animal tracking data to help create a template for a novel Digital Twin of the North Sea, which will address questions related to potential offshore infrastructure developments such as windfarms.